On the Robustness of Vision Transformers to Adversarial Examples

 \subsection{Black-Box Attack Analysis}

-In figure~\ref{fig:bb} we show the results graphically for the RayS and Adaptive attack.
+In Figure~\ref{fig:bb}, we show the results graphically for the RayS and Adaptive attack.
 We consider three different model configurations.
 We test an ensemble of one Vision Transformer (ViT-L-16) and one Big Transfer Model (BiT-M-101x3 for CIFAR-10/CIFAR-100 and BiT-M-152x4 for ImageNet).
 We also test a single ViT-L model and a single CNN (ResNet-56 for CIFAR-10/CIFAR-100 and ResNet-50 for ImageNet).
 While slightly redundant, we do test other ensemble configurations (and individual Big Transfer Models) in the supplementary material for those interested.

-The robust accuracy (percent of adversarial samples correctly identified by the defense) are shown in figure~\ref{fig:bb} for each attack.
-Here we observed the most significant result of our paper: a simple ensemble including a Vision Transformer and Big Transfer model drastically improves security.
-For RayS we can observed an increase of $66.5\%$, $73\%$ and $32.1\%$ in robust accuracy for CIFAR-10, CIFAR-100 and ImageNet respectively.
-For the CIFAR-10 Adaptive attack, even when the adversary has $100\%$ of the training data, query access and a synthetic model pre-trained on the same dataset as the defense (ImageNet-21K), we can still get a robust accuracy of $57\%$.
+The robust accuracy (percent of adversarial samples correctly identified by the defense) are shown in Figure~\ref{fig:bb} for each attack.
+Here we observe the most significant result of our paper: a simple ensemble including a Vision Transformer and Big Transfer model drastically improves security.
+For RayS, we observe an increase of $66.5\%$, $73\%$ and $32.1\%$ in robust accuracy for CIFAR-10, CIFAR-100 and ImageNet respectively.
+For the CIFAR-10 Adaptive attack, even when the adversary has $100\%$ of the training data, query access and a synthetic model pre-trained on the same dataset as the defense (ImageNet-21K), we can still achieve a robust accuracy of $57\%$.
 For the Adaptive attack that represents an improvement of $26.2\%$ over a single model.

 We also stress that this improvement does not come at the cost of clean accuracy.
 The average clean accuracy of the ensemble is $98.2\%$, $92.83\%$ and $85.37\%$ for CIFAR-10, CIFAR-100 and ImageNet respectively.
-By leveraging the low transferability phenomena we previously studied, are able to create a defense that achieves near state-of-the-art performance on clean data and gives significant black-box robustness.
+By leveraging the low transferability phenomena we previously studied, we are able to create a defense that achieves near state-of-the-art performance on clean data and gives significant black-box robustness.